Why pay to just to sleep on the way to your next adventure?

-When you “live” on the road or are out there several weeks a year, paying for accommodations, even at an inexpensive campground or Airbnb, can drastically affect your trip budget.
-After enough time out here, you begin to think, “why should I pay just to close my eyes for a few hours?”
-The dollar amounts average travelers spend per night when they are just on a vacation are staggering.
-One night in a hotel could pay for enough food and gas to cross half the country.
+After even a short time traveling I’m sure you’ve thought, “Why should I pay so much money just to close my eyes for a few hours?”
+The dollar amounts average travelers spend per night are staggering.
+One night in a hotel at $100 could pay for enough food and gas to cross from Colorado to California.
+Think about that for a minute!

-Fortunately there are resources that allow a budget traveler to get some much needed rest, but they can be hard to find.
-Here are some of the strategies we have developed over our years of travel.
+Fortunately, there are resources that allow a budget traveler to get some much needed rest.
+These options can be hard to find, especially for those who are new to the idea of living on the road.
+Here are some of the strategies we have developed over seven years of travel to sleep for free!
 These are good options for car travelers, van dwellers, and RVers alike.
+Bicycle tourists and those on foot have even more options, but for this article we are going to stick to options for those traveling with a vehicle.

-Rest Areas – Our favorite places!
-Rest areas may have a bad reputation in some circles, but they are one of the most convenient assets for a traveler.
 Be sure to check all local laws and signs regarding stay length as you enter any rest area.
 Most states allow you to park freely, some like California and Washington say 8 hours is the stay limit.
-If the rest area is near a city, parking restrictions are more likely to apply, as the officials are attempting to combat issues with local transients.
+If the rest area is near a city, parking restrictions are more likely to apply.
+Officials in many cities are attempting to combat issues with local transients.
 But restricting people from having a place to sleep and not be harassed…?
-That’s a whole other issue.
+That’s a whole other issue, not be digressed into here.

-Stay away from rest areas within an hour of large cities, just as a rule of thumb.
-Don’t even think about finding a rest area that will allow you to stay longer than one hour within a general two hour radius of Seattle.
-There are of course exceptions, like the bustling Oceanside rest area in Southern California, situated between Los Angeles and San Diego.
+So, steer clear of rest areas within an hour of large cities on a whole.
+For example, finding a rest area that will allow you to stay longer than one hour within a general two hour radius of Seattle is quite difficult.
+And if you do find areas near large cities, these are the kind of environments that can lend to crime.
+There are of course exceptions to the city rule, like the bustling and mostly safe Oceanside rest area in Southern California, situated between Los Angeles and San Diego.
+Finding a place to park here can be almost impossible late at night, so arrive early when planning to park in crowded areas.

 No Name – Glenwood Canyon Colorado